Identification

 Dig deeper with Sebastian →

-Neumann demonstrates that the ego's identification with collective ethical values via the persona produces a false conscience and a pathological inflation that severs contact with the shadow.
+Neumann contends that the ego’s identification with the persona and collective ethical values produces a ‘good conscience’ that is, at root, a pathological inflation concealing the repressed shadow.

 Neumann, Erich, Depth Psychology and a New Ethic, 1949thesis